 From Sost we venture to Khunjerab Pass and the Pakistan/China Arch.
 At 4693m this is not for the hard of breathing, but we will not spend enough time here to be deeply afflicted by the thin air.
 Lots of water will be required and provided.
 The weather should be OK in April to drive up and back but like regional airports, the road is subject to conditions that will be determined suitable and safe at the time by our experienced drivers and guides.

-After 4 nights in spectacular Hunza Valley, we roll downhill to Gilgit after breakfast for our midday flight to Islamabad, allowing time to stop for photos.
-We can’t control the light so the sun may be shining on the return if it wasn’t on the out-lap.
+After 4 nights in spectacular Hunza Valley, we roll downhill to Gilgit after breakfast for our flight to Islamabad, allowing time to stop for photos you may have missed on the out-lap.

-We will still be prepared (so you can be too) to do this amazing trip, created & hosted by Apricot Tours, specialists in Northern Pakistan.
+And though earlier than we'd have wanted, and thus much cooler, we are still prepared to do this amazing trip, created & hosted by Apricot Tours, specialists in Northern Pakistan.

 Lala has passionate and experienced teams of guides, drivers, riders, and climbers that host fun, safe, unique, and informative trips throughout the Swat Valley, Chitral, Skardu, Gilgit, and of course the spectacular Hunza Valley and Hunza District.

 In such a geographically challenging region, we would not consider ‘doing this ourselves’ unlike South Africa where hiring and driving are as easy as 'waving the flag' at the cricket.
-Thus, we asked Lala to create something special, that too makes for you, the Hunza Valley very safe.
+Thus, we asked Lala to create something special, and which makes the Hunza Valley very safe for you.

 Usually 1 guide per 12 persons, we will have 1 guide per 8-10 persons pending the vehicle.
-We want all to hear the guide's every word, have a window seat, and be comfortable, especially on long drives.
-We'll work on this with Lala and keep you posted.
+We want all to hear the guide's every word, have a window seat, and be comfortable.